-Development projects that are clearly defined and identifiable, Property, plant and equipment comprize other fixtures and where the technical feasibility, sufficient resources and a potential fittings, tools and equipment and are measured at cost less future market or development opportunities are demonstrated, accumulated depreciation and accumulated impairment and where the Group intends to complete and use the individual losses.
-Other fixtures and fittings, tools and equipment are project, are recognized as intangible assets provided that the cost depreciated on a straight-line basis over the expected useful can be measured reliably and that there is sufficient assurance lives of the finite-lived assets, which are as follows: that future earnings or the net selling price can cover production costs, selling and administrative expenses and development costs.
+Development projects that are clearly defined and identifiable, where the technical feasibility, sufficient resources and a potential future market or development opportunities are demonstrated, and where the Group intends to complete and use the individual project, are recognized as intangible assets provided that the cost can be measured reliably and that there is sufficient assurance that future earnings or the net selling price can cover production costs, selling and administrative expenses and development costs.
 Other development costs are recognized under other external expense or staff cost in the income statement as incurred.
 Development projects are measured at cost less accumulated amortization and impairment.
-Property, plant and equipment are tested for impairment if